 The goal of our physics residency program is to educate and train physics residents to gain professional knowledge and practice skills in clinical radiation oncology physics for working independently in either academic or community practice settings.
 The primary training site, MGUH, includes a wide range of state-of-the-art radiation oncology technologies and modalities, for instance, the world’s first Mevion HYPERSCAN pencil beam scanning proton therapy system.
 Residents will be provided broad-based, in-depth training and participate in the breadth of routine clinical duties under the close supervision of experienced medical physicists.
 Upon completion of the program, residents will demonstrate competencies in routine clinical practice and will be prepared for the professional examination and licensure process in the specialty of Therapeutic Medical Physics.

-Our Radiation Physics Residency Program has been granted provisional accreditation of the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) in July of 2021.
-We recruited our first resident in October of 2021 and will admit at least one resident in July for coming years.
+Our Radiation Physics Residency Program has been granted full accreditation of the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).
+We currently have two residents in training.

 The Department of Radiation Medicine was established at Georgetown University Hospital in 1979.
 In 2000 Georgetown University Hospital became part of MedStar Health, an integrated healthcare system with multiple hospitals in the mid-Atlantic region, and was renamed MedStar Georgetown University Hospital (MGUH).
 Current treatment technology in the Department includes two modern Varian linear accelerators, two Accuray CyberKnife robotic radiosurgery systems, one ZAP-X stereotactic radiosurgery system, one Mevion HYPERSCAN PBS proton beam therapy system, one Carl Zeiss Intrabeam system and one IntraOp Mobetron system for intraoperative radiation therapy (IORT), one Varian GammaMedplus iX remote afterloader system for HDR brachytherapy, one Varian VariSeed prostate seed implant system, and one Siemens SOMATOM Definition Edge dual energy large bore CT simulator with 4D and gated CT capability together with Varian respiratory gating for scanners (RGSC) system.
 MGUH was one of the first hospitals to establish a CyberKnife program with two CyberKnives and was the world’s first hospital to install the Mevion S250i HYPERSCAN proton system and the first proton facility in the greater Washington D.C. metropolitan area.
 Furthermore, MGUH was also the second hospital in the US and the first on the east coast to install the cutting-edge ZAP-X radiosurgical system for stereotactic treatment of brain lesions.
 Treatment planning systems include Varian Eclipse and BrachyVision, Accuray Precision, RaySearch RayStation, and ZAP-X treatment planning systems.
 Brachytherapy procedures include permanent prostate seed implants and HDR gynecological procedures.
 Special programs include total body irradiation, liver Yttrium-90 microspheres, intraoperative X-ray irradiation of breast surgical bed, and intraoperative electron beam irradiation of surgical bed of gastrointestinal cancers.